-Busuu’s recruitment leader Katie gives her expert advice on how to wow at an English interview.
+Busuu’s recruitment leader Katie gives her expert advice on how to wow at a job interview in English.

-It tells them you actually want to work at that company – and to prove it, you’ve gone the extra mile to understand everything from their history, mission and values, to how they work on a day-to-day basis.
+Researching the company shows the interviewer that you actually want to work at their company – and to prove it, you’ve gone the extra mile to understand everything from their history, mission and values, to how they work on a day-to-day basis.

-Whatever intel you pick up, let it shape the approach you take with the interviewer.
+Whatever you learn, let your findings shape the approach you take with the interviewer.

-Find my advice on how to answer the following 12 questions you’ll get in any English interview:
+Find my advice on how to answer the following list of questions you’ll get asked in any English interview:

 1. Tell me a little bit about your experience.

-Take this question as an opportunity to show off your most relevant experience.
-And remember: always bring back every piece of information you give them to why you want the role, and why you think you’d be the perfect fit.
+This is your chance to show off your most relevant experience.
+But always bring everything you say back to why you want the role, and why you think you’d be the perfect fit.

 2. What do you know about us?

-As I’ve already mentioned, research is everything in an English interview – so use this question to show off what you know about the company, and the reasons why you want to work there.
+Research is everything in an English interview – so use this question to show off what you know about the company (think their history, mission, values and competitors), and the reasons why you want to work there.

-And for extra brownie points, talk about how everything you’ve learned has made you passionate about working there, and how the role fits in with your career development plan.
+For extra points, talk about how everything you’ve learned has made you passionate about working there, and how the role fits in with your career development plan.

 3. Knowing what you know about the way we do things here, what would you change?

-Think about what existing transferable skills you have that could help you bring the change you suggest to life, and even what additional knowledge you might need to acquire to further your endeavour.
+Ask yourself what relevant and existing transferable skills you have that could help drive the organisation forward – and even what additional knowledge you might need to acquire to make an ever bigger impact.

 4. Why do you want to leave your current job?

-The answer you give to this question will say a lot about what you’re looking for in an employer – so for this one, it’s important to be honest.
+Your response will say a lot about what you’re looking for in an employer – so answer this question honestly and objectively.

 5. How would your old boss/team describe you?